AMLab-Amsterdam/AMLab-Amsterdam.github.io/_people/JanWillemVanDeMeent.md

 lab: AMLab and Delta Lab
 institute: Informatics Institute
 university: University of Amsterdam
-one_liner: Probabilistic programming, inference, and deep learning.
+one_liner: Probabilistic programming, inference, deep learning, and their applications.
 description: |
     I am an Associate Professor (Universitair Hoofddocent) at the University of Amsterdam, where I co-direct the [AMLab](https://amlab.science.uva.nl/) with Max Welling.
 I am also an Assistant Professor (on leave) at Northeastern University, where I continue to advise and collaborate.